Swapnil2106/Scented_colors/Conceptual-design.md

 ## 2.0: For the chosen need statement, write the problem definition

-"Design a small, portable,safe  accurate rugged and automatic sorting machine which can sort incense sticks boxes.
+"Design a small, portable,safe  accurate rugged and automatic sorting machine which can sort match stick boxes.
 Which can cost upto Rs 4000,can weigh upto 3 Kgs, with dimensions 1ft X 1ft X 1.5ft
-The boxes are of two shapes,cylindrical and cuboidal respectively with dimensions 5cm dia and 20cm height and 5X1.5X20 in cms weighing 1000 gms.
-The boxes shall be in red or green color.
-The machine will sort and place the object in respective compartment based on the shape and color.
-The machine will keep a count of no. of objects sorted and thus indicate.
-The machine will return to its initial position after the process of sorting.
+The boxes are of two shapes,cylindrical and cuboidal respectively with dimensions 7cm dia and 3cm height and 7X1.5X7 in cms weighing minimum 100 gms.
+The boxes shall be in blue or green color.
+The machine will sort and place the object in respective compartment based on the shape and color.The machine will return to its initial position after the process of sorting.

 ## 2.1: List the inputs,outputs of the system and represent black box model